Following the Arrows of Longing

 What happens if you live your story to the end?

-To answer this question Im embarking on a pilgrimage to find the binding element:
+To explore this question, I’m embarking on a pilgrimage to find the binding element:

 I don’t have a destination where I intend “to find myself.”
-Instead, I will embark on an adventure like the heroes in the stories of old, guided by a strong sense of orientation towards the place where I once shot my arrows of longing.
+Instead, I will embark on an adventure like the heroes in the stories of old, guided towards the place where I once shot my arrows of longing.

 But a true adventure is only real when others join the ride.
 Along the way, I will share my stories in the blog below and invite others to join in by telling and living out theirs.